a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 		2. The following is wrong

 				uint8_t someOtherData[]; // compiler does not know the size

+		3. Length can be a variable

+				int len = 10;
+				uint8_t someData[len];

+			1. This is a variable length array - C99
+			2. If we use C89, it does not work

 ### Passing Array to a Function ###
 ### Swapping of Arrays ###